Wildhoney/EmberDroplet/README.md

 The example uses the Node.js server to upload files, which is available in `example/node-server`.
 Simply run: `node server` to create it.

+<h3>Vagrant</h3>

+As an alternative, if you have Vagrant installed then you can simply issue the `vagrant up` command and the Node.js server will be available on port 8888.

 View Mixin
 -------------